Heathers: Home media

 New World Video released Heathers on VHS and LaserDisc in 1989.
 It developed a cult following after being unsuccessful at the box office.
 It was released again on LaserDisc in September 1996, as a widescreen edition digitally transferred from Trans Atlantic Entertainment's interpositive print under the supervision of cinematographer Francis Kenny.
 The sound was mastered from the magnetic sound elements.
 The film was released on DVD in March 1999, in a barebones edition.

 In 2001, a multi-region special edition THX-certified DVD was released from Anchor Bay Entertainment in Dolby Digital 5.1.
-The DVD contained an audio commentary with director Michael Lehmann, producer Denise Di Novi and writer Daniel Waters, as well as a 30-minute documentary titled Swatch Dogs and Diet Cokeheads, featuring interviews with Ryder, Slater, Doherty, Falk, Lehmann, Waters, Di Novi, director of photography Francis Kenny, and editor Norman Hollyn.
+The DVD contained an audio commentary with director Michael Lehmann, producer Denise Di Novi and writer Daniel Waters, as well as a 30-minute documentary titled Swatch Dogs and Diet Cokeheads, featuring interviews with Ryder, Slater, Doherty, Falk, Lehmann, Waters, Di Novi, director of photography Francis Kenny and editor Norman Hollyn.
 The DVD was released in the United States, Canada, Australia, and Europe, and achieved high sales.
-Each release included a different front cover featuring Veronica, J.D., Chandler, Duke, and McNamara.
+Each release included a different front cover featuring Veronica, J.D., Chandler, Duke and McNamara.

 The Anchor Bay DVD was also released in a "Limited Edition Tin Set" of 15,000 copies.
-The Tin Set included a theatrical trailer, screenplay excerpt, original ending, biographies, 10-page full-color fold-out with photos and liner notes, an 8-inch "Heathers Rules!" ruler, and a 48-page full-color yearbook style booklet with rare photos.
+The Tin Set included a theatrical trailer, screenplay excerpt, original ending, biographies, a 10-page full-color fold-out with photos and liner notes, an 8-inch "Heathers Rules!" ruler, and a 48-page full-color yearbook-style booklet with rare photos.
 The film was then re-released on Blu-ray by Image Entertainment in 2011 as a barebones edition, two years after Anchor Bay.

-In July 2008, a new 20th anniversary special edition DVD set was released by Anchor Bay to coincide with the DVD of writer Waters' new film Sex and Death 101.
+In July 2008, a new 20th anniversary special edition DVD set was released by Anchor Bay to coincide with the DVD of writer Waters' 2007 film Sex and Death 101.
 The DVD features a new documentary, Return to Westerburg High.
 In November 2008, Anchor Bay released a Blu-ray with all the special features from the 20th anniversary DVD and a soundtrack in Dolby TrueHD 5.1.

 Arrow Films released Heathers in the United Kingdom on Ultra HD Blu-ray on August 5, 2018, and in cinemas on September 10, based on a new 4K restoration of the film.
 In November 2019, Image Entertainment released a 30th anniversary steelbook edition on Blu-ray.
 This release did not utilize Arrow Films' 4K restoration and featured new and previous special features.